Signs your digestion is struggling during menopause and how to fix it

 How do you know if your digestion is working well?

-There are some key signs which tell you that your digestive system is not working as well as it should.
+Here are 5 key signs that indicate that your digestive system is not working as well as it should:

 3. Sleep disturbances & low mood